Home Study at Martin High School

 Creative Arts: Music Art, Drama

-- At KS4 homework should be to complete regular tasks in preparation for their final GCSE piece or written exam.
+• At KS4 in Art and Drama, homework should be to complete regular tasks in preparation for their final GCSE piece or written exam.
 At least one hour a week is recommended for GCSE students.

 Media